Skip to content

 Current limitations

-• Convolution transpose / deconvolution paths are not yet implemented in jax2onnx; once a plugin lands it should reuse the same four-real structure (split, canonicalise layout, regroup, repack).
+• Convolution transpose / deconvolution paths should reuse the same four-real structure if complex support is added there.

 Potential optimizations